tritch/Getting-and-Cleaning-Data-Course-Project/codebook.md

 The accelerometer and gyroscope raw data was processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-##Attribute Information

-For each record in the dataset it is provided:

-Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-Triaxial Angular velocity from the gyroscope.
-Its activity label.

 ##Citation

+###Use of this dataset in publications must be acknowledged by referencing the following publication:

-[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ##Variable Descriptions

+###The following variables are common to both the first and second tidy data sets `merged dataset.txt` and `average.data.txt`.
+Variables and their meaning are listed in the table below.

 Variable	|	Description
 -----------------------|----------------------------------------------------------------------------